jig/lisp/README.md

 # Changes

 - `atom` is multithread
-- Tests implemented in Go.
+- Tests executed using Go test library.
 Original implementation uses a `runtest.py` in Python to keep all implementations compatible.
 But it makes the Go development less enjoyable.
 Tests files are the original ones, there is simply a new `runtest_test.go` that substitutes the original Python script
 - Some tests are actually in mal, using the macros commented in _Additions_ section (now only the test library itself).
 Well, actually not many at this moment, see "Test file specs" below
 - Reader regexp's are compiled once
 - `core` library moved to `lib/core`